Disclaimer and liabilities

 The ZSA resource team aim to routinely review and update content in accordance with case study developments and from correspondence with case study owners.
 Whilst every effort is made, we cannot guarantee that information is accurate and up-to-date.

-The Need Urgent Help? resource within the ZSA Resource Website has been designed for the purpose of supporting users, or individuals in contact with users who seek mental health support, to access information and be signposted to professional help.
+The Need Urgent Help? and Helplines and Support Sections on teh ZSA website have been designed for the purpose of supporting users, or individuals in contact with users who seek mental health support, to access information and be signposted to professional help.
 The ZSA aims for the resources to be helpful to the user, but does not provide any assurances preventing harm.
 If the user or another person is seen to be at immediate risk we strongly recommend urgent consultation with a healthcare professional.

 The ZSA may also signpost users to helpful information about mental health, suicide, and the factors that can contribute to poor psychological wellbeing and reaching crisis.
 Whilst the ZSA make every effort to source information from reliable sources, we cannot guarantee that information is accurate and up-to-date.

 The ZSA uses Twitter, Instagram, LinkedIn and Facebook and free messaging services offered by third parties (e.g. Zoom, Skype, Microsoft Teams) as tools in its efforts to communicate clearly, quickly and in an engaging manner to people interested in our work.